meetdomaine/Kit/documentation/content/settings/browsersync.md

 #### bs.proxyReplacementsFilter

-Take a read of the [Local Development](/docs/local-development/) to better understand where this setting fits in!
+Take a read of the [Local Development](/docs/local-development/) section to better understand where this setting fits in.
 We added this setting so that you don't need to override all BrowserSync proxy replacement rules, rather you can add to them as needed and retain the defaults.

 ```js
 {